Arsinoe (Cilicia)

 Arsinoe (Ἀρσινόη) was a city on the coast of ancient Cilicia between Anemurium and Kelenderis; the site is near the modern city of Bozyazı, Mersin Province, Turkey.
 Strabo mentions Arsinoe as having a port.
 In the 19th century, William Martin Leake placed it at or near the ruined modern castle, called Softa Kalesi (Sokhta Kálesi), just west of Bozyazı, below which is a port, such as Strabo describes at Arsinoe, and a peninsula on the east side of the harbor covered with ruins.
 This modern site is east of Anemurium, and west of, and near to, Kızil Burnu (Cape Kizliman).

-The city was founded by Ptolemy Philadelphus and named for Arsinoe II of Egypt, his sister and wife.
+The city was founded by Aetos, a Strategos of king, Ptolemy Philadelphus, and named for Arsinoe II of Egypt, the sister and wife of Ptolemy.
+The city of Nagidos, on whose territory Arsinoe was founded, initially protested against the new foundation.
+The conflict was resolved by declaring Arsinoe the daughter city of Nagidos.
+See Nagidos#The Hellenistic period and the foundation of Arsinoe.

 The site of Arsinoe is located near modern an archaeological site named Maraş Harabeleri about 4 km east of Bozyazı in Anatolia.